Choose a college

 For your program, the essential skills and knowledge that a highly competent graduate needs for career success have been carefully identified and selected.

 Your Degree Plan "maps out" the learning resources and assessments you need in your program based on the skills you already have and those you need to develop.
 Here’s what your Degree Plan takes into account:

 Click here to see an image example of a list of competencies covered in an assessment

 Your Degree Plan details all of your program requirements, including:

-All of these will be described in detail by your student mentor and established during the first few weeks of your program.
+All of these will be described in detail by your Program Mentor and established during the first few weeks of your program.

-Academic Activity Verification (AAV) is the process of verifying that you are enrolled for the term of study.
-During AAV, you and your student mentor will map out which assessments you will complete and the timeframe in which you will do so by established Start and End Dates (explained below).
-Your Student Mentor will schedule at least the minimum number of competency units required for full-time enrollment (12 units for undergraduate students; 8 units for graduate students).
-Your On Time Progress (OTP; explained further below) is based on how you "set AAV" each term.
+Term enrollment is the process of choosing courses and verifying that you are enrolled for the term of study.
+During term enrollment, you and your Program Mentor will map out which assessments you will complete and the time frame in which you will do so by established Start and End Dates (explained below).
+Your Program Mentor will schedule at least the minimum number of competency units required for full-time enrollment (12 units for undergraduate students; 8 units for graduate students).
+Your On Time Progress (OTP; explained further below) is based on how you set term enrollment each term.

-To help you plan your progress through the term and to set a study schedule and calendar, you will set Start and End dates for each assessment in collaboration with your Student Mentor.
-With these dates, you can plan your preparation and see how you can accelerate or where you may need to spend more time in getting ready to demonstrate competency in an assessment area.
+To help you plan your progress through the term and to set a study schedule and calendar, you will set Start and End Dates for each assessment in collaboration with your Program Mentor.
+With these dates you can plan your preparation and see how you can accelerate or where you may need to spend more time in getting ready to demonstrate competency in an assessment area.

 A competency unit is equivalent to one semester credit of learning.
 Some assessments may be assigned three competency units while other assessments may be as large as 12 competency units.